benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 For each piece published as part of this project, there is:

 - A critical edition, including facsimiles of sources.
-- A performance edition based on the critical edition, with notes referring to the critical edition where there are editorial choices that musicians may be especially interested in.
+- In some cases, a separate performance edition based on the critical edition, with notes referring to the critical edition where there are editorial choices that musicians may be especially interested in.
 - [The source code of these